szepeviktor/infrastructure-for-hosting-web-applications/README.md

 - Attitude
 - Response to bug reports
-- Amount of unit tests
+- Openness to contributors
+- Coverage
 - Release frequency
-- Amount of QA tools in CI
+- QA tools in CI